noodlio/recommender-docs/quick-start.md

 }
 ```

+You are in charge of the ids (e.g. if you are using Firebase, use `User.uid`) and how you define your ratings (here: `subjectWeight`).
+You need to make sure that the `subjectId` is present in the database (see previous step).

 ## Step 5: Receive the recommendations

 Finally, receive the recommendations for `user1` by sending a `HTTP POST` call to the route `/recommend` with in the **body** the following JSON object: